The fog swirls around my feet as I walk along the edge of the lake. There are shadows, swirling in the mist, light that moves and fades.

 The silence of the fog surrounds me, deafens me, pressing inward.
 I find my feet and stumble, straighten, and continue along the edge of the lake.
 I am lost in the swirling silence of the fog, hoping to perhaps hear those bells again—the Christian bells—to know that I am still of this world; to know that I have not wandered into the world of the fairy as I did so many years ago.

-Something is laying ahead of me, half buried in the mud, peeking out between the rushes, faint in the fog.
+Something is lying ahead of me, half buried in the mud, peeking out between the rushes, faint in the fog.
 It is a crossbow, broken at the lathe, the cord unraveling.
 There are muffled sobs echoing in the dense air.

 “Who’s there?”
 I ask.